nextcloud/documentation/user_manual/files/filesweb.rst

 system ask your server administrator.

 .. figure:: ../images/users-files.png

-    **ownCloud web interface Files app**

-..
-Note:: The Shared folder has been removed from new installations of ownCloud
-  7. Shares now appear in the top level of your file tree on your Files page.
-  If you are upgrading from older ownCloud versions you will still have your old Shared folder.
-Your server administrator has the option to change this in the server's ``config.php`` file with the ``'share_folder' =>`` directive.

 ownCloud version 7 can display thumbnail previews for image files, MP3 covers, and text files, if this enabled by your server administrator.
 Hover your cursor over a file or folder to expose the controls for the following operations: